dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 ## Publish your own CloudEvent

 If you want to use your own CloudEvent, make sure to specify the [`datacontenttype`]({{< ref "pubsub-overview.md#setting-message-content-types" >}}) as `application/cloudevents+json`.
-If the CloudEvent that was authored by the app does not contain the [minimum required fields](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#required-attributes) in the CloudEvent specification, the message will be rejected.
-Dapr will add the following fields to the CloudEvent if they are missing:
+If the CloudEvent that was authored by the app does not contain the [minimum required fields](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#required-attributes) in the CloudEvent specification, the message is rejected.
+Dapr adds the following fields to the CloudEvent if they are missing:

 - `time`
 - `traceid`